Josephrp/DataTonic/README.md

 DataTonic provides junior executives with an extremely effective solution for basic and time-consuming data processing, document creation or business intelligence tasks.

+Now anyone can :
+- get rapid client profile and sales strategy including design assets for executions with a single request
+- create a functional web application
+- create entire databases of business intelligence that can be used by enterprise systems.

 ### Enterprise Autonomation Agent

 Do not wait for accounting, legal or business intelligence reporting with uncertain quality and long review cycles.
 DataTonic accelerates the slowest part of analysis : data processing and project planning execution.

+## Main Benefits

+DataTonic is unique for many reasons :

+- local and secure application threads.
+- compatible with microsoft  enterprise environments.
+- based on a rigorous and reproducible evaluation method.
+- developper friendly : easily plug in new functionality and integrations.

 ### How we use it : Multi-Consult Technology